Back To CourseCounseling 101: Fundamentals of Counseling

 This is a delicate procedure where the counselor explores what this person (the projected individual, like the father) means to the client and why this transference is occurring.
 Sometimes the discussion and recognition of what is happening will change for the client, and they may understand a new aspect of themselves.
 Sometimes the client will continue to act on the transference, and nothing will be resolved.

 It is not appropriate for a counselor to have countertransference.
-A counselor will need to recognize their own issues and work through them.
-If a counselor is constantly treating their client as their own son, then the counselor loses the objectiveness that makes them a counselor.
+A counselor will need to recognize his own issues and work through them.
+If a counselor is constantly treating his client as his own son, then the counselor loses the objectiveness that makes him a counselor.

 The middle is where the bulk of the counseling is conducted.
 It involves collecting and exploring the issue with interviews, which are questions posed to an individual to obtain information about the individual in a structured, semi-structured, or unstructured format.
 A counseling relationship needs to be strong and established to allow you, the counselor, to confront the client about issues.
 The process can take a large or small amount of time, depending on the style of the counselor and the readiness of the client.